ammarshahid572/WakeWordLimi/ReadMe.md

     Used Grafana Enterprise docker container to make the dashboard.
     Grafana Mqtt memory limited and gets erased too quickly

-    Made a simple frontend with Flask, SocketIO
+    Made a simple frontend with Flask, SocketIO to show events as they happen

+## Finalize and Cleanup
+    Moved backend.py to backend/
+    Moved wakewordDetection.py to wakeword/
+    Moved porcupineDemo.py to wakeword/